MicrosoftDocs/cpp-docs/docs/c-runtime-library/cisin.md

 The resulting value is pushed onto the top of the floating-point stack.

 By default, this function's global state is scoped to the application.
-To change this, see [App vs OS state](global-state.md).
+To change this, see [Global state in the CRT](global-state.md).

 ## Requirements